The Healer knew he was aging.

 Awareness ebbed as his heartbeat slowed.

 The worlds as he knew them melted together, enveloping him in waves of peace and embracing him in a curtain of white light.

-Continue the adventure with Chapter 1, to be posted March 28.
 Learn more about the serialization of Darker Stars here.